Skip to Content

 1 cup reserved pasta water

-• Place the roasted tomatoes and garlic in a food processor or blender, along with the fresh basil and oregano (if using).
-Add ½ cup of the reserved pasta water and pulse until it reaches your desired consistency.
+• Place the roasted tomatoes and garlic in a food processor or blender.
+Add the fresh basil and oregano, and ½ cup of the reserved pasta water.
+Pulse until the reaches your desired consistency.

-• Add the sauce and drained pasta back into the pot used to boil the pasta.
-Over medium heat, cook the pasta adding splashes of the reserved pasta water as needed.
+• Add the sauce and drained noodles back into the pot used to cook the pasta.
+Over low-medium heat, cook the pasta adding splashes of the reserved pasta water as needed.
 For an even silkier sauce, stir in 1 tablespoon of butter.

-• Serve immediately with fresh parmesan and more fresh basil if desired.
-See post for storage options.
+• Serve immediately with fresh parmesan and more fresh basil.
+See post below for tips, FAQs, and storage options.

 ¼ cup parmesan cheese